craigdev937/pern1toolkit_crud/README.md

 # PERN

 Initial setup of the project.
-Created with TypeScript, Webpack, React, React Router, Fetch API, and Redux-Toolkit.
+Created with TypeScript, Webpack, React, React Router, Fetch API, and Redux-Toolkit with createAsyncThunk.